rktjmp/hotpot.nvim/README.md

 neat("fennel") -- => "fennel is neat!"
 ```

-Hotpot will keep an internal cache of lua code, so you wont see files
+Hotpot will keep an internal cache of lua code, so you won't see files
 cluttering the `lua/` directory.

 <!-- panvimdoc-ignore-start -->